MacPenguin

 8. Other devices?

 It depends on the device.
-If you want something bad enough, you could always write a driver for it. :) In general, if it is already supported by a particular Linux port, you won't have as much trouble getting it working as if you need to develop drivers from scratch.
-The "Valkyrie" framebuffer, SMC9194 Ethernet, and CUDA ADB drivers are examples of this, and reading them might be instructive in the sort of things you have to deal with when porting to 68k Macintosh.
+If you want something bad enough, you could always write a driver for it. :) In general, if it is already supported by a particular Linux port, you won't have as much trouble getting it working as you would developing a driver from scratch.

 1. Can I use Linux without damaging my important data?

 Yes.
-There's a simple process you can use to get a "booting" Linux running (or not running, as the case may be) on your system without sacrificing any of your data.
+There's a simple process you can use to get a "booting" Linux running (or not running, as the case may be) on your system without sacrificing any of your storage.

-First, download Penguin, initrd and a kernel.
-Follow the instructions on booting, given below in the section on Installing, EXCEPT select the ramdisk that you want to use in the configuration section and put 'root=/dev/ram' in the command line.
-If it comes up to a login prompt, great.
-Otherwise, you'll need to look into Troubleshooting, later.
-At this point, you have a very minimal setup that isn't any good for anything more than testing.
+First, download Penguin, an initrd and a kernel binary.
+Follow the instructions on booting, given below in the section on Installing Linux, except select the ramdisk (aka initrd) that you want to use in the configuration section and put root=/dev/ram in the command line.
+If it boots to a prompt, great.
+You should be in a position now to install a Linux distribution.

-2. Can I boot linux from an EXTERNAL harddisk that I want to make only for Linux?
+2. Can I boot linux from an external harddisk that I want to dedicate to Linux?

 3. How can I be sure Linux will work on my Mac?